Kirusi/jstreemap/README.md

 ## Why jstreemap?
 Ordered associative containers are not provided by default with JavaScript.
 This library provides an efficient implementation where performance of insert, delete and search operations is O(log(n)).

 Unlike standard sets and maps in ES6, this library provides  ordered containers.
-Iteration through container contents will be done in sorted order without any additional performance load.
+Iteration through container contents will be done in sorted order without any additional performance overhead.

 [Container API](https://kirusi.github.io/jstreemap) implements features of default ES6 maps and sets as well as parts of STL (C++ library) interface.